evanTheTerribleWarrior/doom-redis/README.md

 Project Architecture
 --------------------

-If you want to look into the implementation details, check for the files:
+If you want to look into the implementation details, check the files:
 ```
 game-code/include/redis-doom.h
 game-code/src/redis-doom.c